Bayesian model selection in additive partial linear models via locally adaptive splines: Monte Carlo sampling algorithms

 {\it Sampler 1: Metropolis within blocked Gibbs sampler for pilot chain}

 Given starting values $\bdel^{(0)}$, iterate the following.

 For iteration $t = 1, 2, \dots$: \begin{enumerate}[leftmargin=15mm] \item Partition the $(p+\sum_{j=1}^p L_j)$ components of $\bdel$ into blocks.
-First separating each of $\delta_{10}, \ldots, \delta_{p0}$ into its own block of size one; in this way the sampler updates the linear and nonlinear basis functions separately.
+First, separate each of $\delta_{10}, \ldots, \delta_{p0}$ into its own block of size one; in this way the sampler updates the linear and nonlinear basis functions separately.
 Randomly partition the remaining $L_j$ elements of each $\bdel_{j\backslash0}$ into blocks of size 2, 3, or 4.
-For example, a possible set of blocks is
+The procedure partitions $\bdel$ into a set of blocks, $[\bdel]_1,\dots,[\bdel]_B$, where $B$ is the number of blocks constructed in iteration $t$.
+An example of possible blocks is